-I welcome your input on this site and would love to hear about resources you know of that support these goals!
+I welcome your input on this site and would love to hear about resources you know of that support these goals.

 My early teaching career was spent working with college students who had been unsuccessful in high school math.
-I learned from this experience that when students struggle with mathematics, it is usually due a lack of confidence and unrealistic, counterproductive beliefs about what math is and how we learn it.
+I learned from this experience that when students struggle with mathematics, it is usually due a lack of confidence and unrealistic beliefs about what math is and how we learn it.
 I discovered that virtually any student with the proper support, sufficient time, and some determination is able to achieve mathematical understanding.

 In my free time, I love to read, hike, and play piano.
 I have an adult daughter and son who are the joys of my life.
-I have lived and worked in Minnesota for many years and have recently returned to my original home state of Colorado.
+I lived and worked in Minnesota for many years and have recently returned to my original home state of Colorado.

-- Everyone can understand and enjoy math.
+Everyone can understand and enjoy math.

-- Meaningful learning occurs gradually over time.
+Meaningful learning of math concepts occurs gradually over time.

-- Teaching involves learning from students.
+Teaching means learning with students.

-We teach math best by asking questions, listening to students, and helping them learn to think for themselves.
+We teach math by asking questions, listening to students, and helping them learn to think for themselves.